elinberg/pharmacy/README.md

 # Laravel Pharmacy Finder application

-Application that gets your current Geolocation and finds the 5 nearest Pharmacies via REST Api
+Application that gets your current Geolocation and finds the 5 nearest Pharmacies via REST Api.
+The default database is set to sqlite however the migrations have also been tested with mysql 5.6

 Home Page:
 http://localhost:8000